anneiric/anneiric.github.io/README.md

 # anneiric.github.io

-_webpage on aesthetic words and a leaving cert points calculator_
+_webpage on aesthetic words, a leaving cert points and a water moles calculator_